 - Informed consent

-There is a principle referred to as GIPA (the greater involvement of people living with or affected by HIV) that is the backbone of HIV/AIDS policy, research and interventions worldwide.
-The UNAIDS GIPA Policy Brief, which has evolved into MIPA (meaningful involvement of people living with or affected by HIV), is a principle that aims to realize the rights and responsibilities of people living with HIV, including their right to self-determination and participation in decision-making processes that affect their lives.
+There is a principle referred to as GIPA (the greater involvement of people living with or affected by HIV), MEPA (meaningful engagement of people living with HIV), and the Nothing About Us, Without Us principles that are the backbone of HIV/AIDS, hepatitis C and related policy, research and interventions worldwide.
+The UNAIDS GIPA Policy Brief, which has evolved into MEPA, is a principle that aims to realize the rights and responsibilities of people living with HIV, including their right to self-determination and participation in decision-making processes that affect their lives.
 In these efforts, GIPA also aims to enhance the quality and effectiveness of the AIDS response.

 The idea that the personal experiences of people living with HIV could and should be translated into helping to shape a response to the AIDS epidemic was first voiced in 1983 at a national AIDS conference in the USA.
 It was formally adopted as a principle at the Paris AIDS Summit in 1994, where 42 countries declared the Greater Involvement of People Living with HIV and AIDS (GIPA) to be critical to ethical and effective national responses to the epidemic.